plentymarkets/plugin-multi-channel-amazon-business/meta/documents/info_en.md

 ## VAT Calculation Service

-[Sign up](https://sellercentral.amazon.co.uk/tax/registrations?context=enrollment&ref_=as_int_uk_ple_vcsreg) for Amazon's new VAT Calculation Service so that business customers see VAT-exclusive prices on Amazon.co.uk.
+<a href="https://sellercentral.amazon.co.uk/tax/registrations?context=enrollment&ref_=as_int_uk_ple_vcsreg" target="_blank">Sign up</a> for Amazon's new VAT Calculation Service so that business customers see VAT-exclusive prices on Amazon.co.uk.
 This increases your chances of winning the buy box.
-The service, once activated, will also provide VAT invoices on your behalf for your Amazon customers.
-[Click here](https://m.media-amazon.com/images/G/03/B2B/VCS-Webinar_UK._V530121075_.pdf) to learn more about the service or here for [FAQs](https://images-na.ssl-images-amazon.com/images/G/03/B2B/EN_VAT-Calculation-Service_FAQs._V277162249_.pdf).
+The service, once activated, will also provide VAT invoices on your behalf for your Amazon customers. <a href="https://sellercentral.amazon.co.uk/business/b2bregistration?ref_=as_int_uk_ple_abreg" target="_blank">Click here</a> to learn more about the service or here for <a href="https://images-na.ssl-images-amazon.com/images/G/03/B2B/EN_VAT-Calculation-Service_FAQs._V277162249_.pdf" target="_blank">FAQs</a>.

 ## Cooperation with plentymarkets

-As all of the new business features are already available in your plentymarkets system, selling to businesses is now as easy as selling to private customers.
-[Register](https://sellercentral.amazon.co.uk/business/b2bregistration?ref_=as_int_uk_ple_abreg) with Amazon Business now and start selling with plentymarkets in just a few steps:
+As all of the new business features are already available in your plentymarkets system, selling to businesses is now as easy as selling to private customers. <a href="https://sellercentral.amazon.co.uk/business/b2bregistration?ref_=as_int_uk_ple_abreg" target="_blank">Register</a> with Amazon Business now and start selling with plentymarkets in just a few steps:

 <ul><li>Activate your Amazon account for Amazon Business</li>
 <li>Create special business prices and quantity based discounts</li>